fruit098/crypto_monitor/README.md

 # crypto_monitor

 Crypto_monitor is a platform for monitoring the Bitcoin network.
+The monitoring is based on the manipulating the Bitcoin Cor client.
+The logic is implemented in the Python with the help of Apache Kafka as work queue.
+The platform are done by the Prometheus and visualized in the Grafana.
 The full thesis text is [here](https://github.com/fruit098/crypto_monitor/blob/master/xzauje00.pdf).
 ```
 .
 ├── app                          # Modules